lavsz/Captone_Project-Africa_Food_Security_and_Infrastructure/README.md

 This project cooks a two-course meal:

 1. Studying geophysical and social factors that contributes to Food Security concerns in selected region
-2. A new evaluation method for infrastructure development potential
+2. Looking at infrastructure development potential

 **The first course**: aims to built a classification model that can identifies areas with higher food security concerns.